Installing a Linux virtual machine on Windows 10 has never been easier. With earlier versions of Windows, users only had two options to use Linux.

 Tick every box under the Hyper-V folder and click OK.

-Windows will the install the required files and prompt you to restart your PC.
+Windows will the install the required package and included features.
+After this you will be prompted to restart your PC.
 You need to actually restart your machine for this to work, so we recommend you bookmark this page and come back when you have restarted.

 Starting up Hyper-V Quick Create

-Now that you’ve enabled Hyper-V and restarted your machine, you’re ready to run the linux VM on Windows 10.
+Now that you’ve enabled Hyper-V and restarted your machine, you’re ready to run the Ubuntu VM on Windows 10.